gutenye/lib.js/README.md

 # lib.js

+## Rules

-Copy & paste only, do not publish the package.
+- Copy & paste only, do not publish the package.
+- Naming: Can use same name if it's a drop-in replacement, otherwsie use a different name